hwennnn/hwennnn/README.md

 </p>

 <p>
-I am a fresh polytechnic IT graduate and I will be matriculating into CS @ National University of Singapore at 2024.
-I enjoy software development and I do random side projects related to full stack development and mobile application development.
-Currently, I am aiming to improve my skills on writing more optimised and performant code.
+I am an incoming freshman pursuing Computer Science at the National University of Singapore, expecting to graduate by May 2027.
+My interests lie in software development, particularly in full-stack and mobile application development.
+Currently, I am dedicated to improving my skills in writing optimized and efficient code.

 </p>